Trump Will Delay the Release of Some John F. Kennedy Assassination Records

 President Trump will release 2,800 records pertaining to the assassination of President John F. Kennedy on Thursday night, but will postpone the release of some documents for six months due to redaction requests from the FBI and CIA.

-The agencies are expected to review the redactions during the next 180 days to determine if they're necessary.
+The agencies have been ordered to review the redactions during the next 180 days to determine if they're necessary, according to a White House memo.

 Thursday was the long established deadline for the release of all records related to the Kennedy assassination, based on a law passed in 1992.
 Trump has been touting the release this week.